You’ve laid out your vision. You want to add a new commercial building to the skyline. You have tenants lined up and ready to move in.

 What are the steps to construct a building?

-Any good commercial developer is focused on delivering a building that is a welcome addition to cityscape and a safe office space for would-be tenants.
+Any good commercial developer focuses on delivering a building that is a welcome addition to cityscape and a safe office space for would-be tenants.
 It’s also imperative to construct the building on time and on budget.
 In today’s landscape, commercial developers also want to establish buildings that are as beneficial to the environment as they can be.

 That’s why a tried and true roadmap for how to construct a commercial building will enable any good developer to meet expectations and deliver their goals.